-Waste diverted from landfill
+Waste The Z diverted contir from reduc

 The Zero Waste Division continues to support source reduction and reduced recycling and composting through existing and the implementation of new programs, including a recent carpet recycling program and expanded mattress recycling options.
 However, the City faces many of the same challenges as the rest of the State, as outlined in California's 2019 State of Disposal and Recycling.
-Due to the plateau in diversion rates and the increase of landfill tonnage countywide, Alameda County StopWaste is considering changing from diversion rate goals to reducing volumes of waste landfilled.
+Due to the plateau in diversion rates and the increase of landfill tonnage countywide, Alameda County StopWaste is considering changing from diversion rate goals to reducing volumes of